Bhasin-IEOR/Credit_risk_model/README.md

 *	Performed feature selection using Chi-squared test for categorical features and ANOVA F-statistic for numerical features

-* Reduced the total number of features for model training by 52% using WOE, Information Value (IV) and P-value analysis
+* Reduced the total number of features for model training by 52% using WOE, Information Value (IV) and P-v

-* Obtained Area Under the Receiver Operating Characteristic Curve (0.86) and Precision Recall AUC (0.97) on test data
+*	Attained AUC of 0.86 and Precision-Recall AUC of 0.97 on test data by using regression model for binary classification